OwenCalvin/DoctrineES/README.md

 `composer dump-autoload -o`

 ## Relations
 In a many-to-many relation, both sides can be the owning side of the relation.
 However, in a bi-directional many-to-many relation, only one side is allowed to be the owning side.

-The "owning side" has to use the inversedBy attribute of the ManyToMany relationship.
+- The "owning side" has to use the inversedBy.

-The "inverse side" has to use the mappedBy attribute of the ManyToMany relationship.
+- The "inverse side" has to use the mappedBy.